-A visionary, must ignore the naysayers.
 If everyone saw what they see, they wouldn’t be a visionary.
 As a culture, we like to hero-worship visionary people—the innovators and pioneers who better our world.
+This hero-worship suspends skepticism, attracts capital, and derails real innovation.

 In the case of Musk, like Steve Jobs and many others before him, perception acts as armor, deflecting skepticism and attracting capital.
 At times Tesla’s been worth more than its ten top car manufacturing competitors’ values combined.
 The lesson a lot of folks took from this (and other “success” stories) is that cloaking themselves in an innovator’s shroud is a cheat code to success.